 f.
 The fame and honor of Mordecai, 1

-The story of Esther’s book teaches us that through prayer and trust in God we can achieve anything we desire.
+The story of Esther’s book teaches us that we can achieve anything we desire through prayer and trust in God.
 But without God, we can do nothing.
-In the biblical book of Esther, it is shown how the events recounted¹ here are harmoniously linked, setting up a wonderful ending.
+The biblical book of Esther shows how the events recounted¹ here are harmoniously linked, setting up a fantastic ending.
 Although God’s name is not expressly mentioned in its pages, God is not absent.

 What does Esther represent in the Bible?